robin-rpr/calos/README.txt

 Clearly
 =======

-Clearly is a lightweight container orchestrator designed for high-performance computing (HPC) environments.
+Clearly is a lightweight (~26k LoC) container orchestrator designed for high-performance computing (HPC) environments.

 It enables users to flexibly deploy application suites defined in a ``docker-compose.yml`` file within specific resource allocations, while keeping